 Australian Manuka Honey NPA 28+ (MGO 1443+)

-Manuka Honey is in a liquid form.
+Manuka Honey is in a liquid form (could be crystallized due to the natural process of crystallization).

 Check the Honey Analysis Report for this Batch # 224083 which shows NPA 32+ (a non-peroxide activity which is the same as UMF) and a level of MGO1804+ mg/kg.